-Through media briefs, we aim to provide journalists with useful factual and contextual information related to Canada’s clean energy transition.
+Clean Energy Canada is a clean energy think tank at the Morris J. Wosk Centre for Dialogue at Simon Fraser University.
+Through media briefs, we aim to provide useful factual and contextual information related to Canada’s clean energy transition.
 Please use this as a resource, and let us know if there are any topics that you would like to see for future media briefs.

-This media brief dives into the readily available information on the potential impacts of the energy transition on household energy spending in Canada.
+This media brief summarizes available research on the potential impacts of the energy transition on household energy spending in Canada.

-The Canadian Institute for Climate Choices’ report on Canada’s Net-Zero Future, using modelling by Navius Research, examined the proportion of household income spent on energy services on pathways to net zero—including home heating, electricity, and transportation.
-The report found that households across all income groups are likely to spend less in a net-zero 2050 compared to 2020.
+3. The Canadian Climate Institute’s report on Canada’s Net-Zero Future, using modelling by Navius research, examined the proportion of household income spent on energy services (including home heating, electricity, and transportation).
+The report found that households across all income groups are likely to spend less in 2050 compared to 2020.
 This is due to three reasons:

 - Energy efficiency is set to improve, significantly reducing total energy use.

 - The additional costs of clean technologies would be more than offset by the savings derived from their reduced energy consumption.
 While the ability to pay higher upfront costs varies by income group, public policy and program solutions such as rebates or incentives can help address this concern.

 - Economic growth nationwide from 2020 to 2050 would cause average incomes to rise, meaning even if energy spending holds steady in absolute terms for some households, the share of income spent on energy would decline.